MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-enums-and-structs.md

 ## Structures

-### `mip::ApplicationInfo`
+# struct mip::ApplicationInfo
 A struct that includes application specific information.

+## Summary
  Members                        | Descriptions
 --------------------------------|---------------------------------------------
 public std::string applicationId  |  Application identifier as set in the AAD portal, (Should be a GUID without brackets). public std::string applicationName  |  Application name, (Should only contain valid ASCII character excluding ';') public std::string applicationVersion  |  The version of the application being used, (Should only contain valid ASCII character excluding ';')

+## Members

+### applicationId struct member
+Application identifier as set in the AAD portal, (Should be a GUID without brackets).

+### applicationName struct member
+Application name, (Should only contain valid ASCII character excluding ';')

-### `mip::PublishingLicenseContext`
+### applicationVersion struct member
+The version of the application being used, (Should only contain valid ASCII character excluding ';')

+# struct mip::PublishingLicenseContext
 Holds the details of a Publishing License used to create a protection handler.

+## Summary
  Members                        | Descriptions
 --------------------------------|---------------------------------------------
 public const std::vector\<uint8_t\> licenseInfo  | _Not yet documented._
 public const std::vector\<uint8_t\> serializedPublishingLicense  | _Not yet documented._
 public PublishingLicenseContext(const std::vector\<uint8_t\>& licenseInfo, const std::vector\<uint8_t\>& serializedPublishingLicense)  | _Not yet documented._

+## Members

+### licenseInfo struct member
+_Not documented yet._

+### serializedPublishingLicense struct member
+_Not documented yet._

+### PublishingLicenseContext function
+_Not documented yet._